 • Avicennia is a tree which grows in mangroves or swamps.
 They have roots which are seen above the ground for the purpose of gaseous exchange.
 These roots are erect, peg like structures with numerous pores through which air circulates.
 These roots are called breathing roots, or pneumatophores.

 Vanda is an epiphytic plant, which grows on trees.
-The velamen tissue present in the epiphytic root, absorbs moisture, to perform photosynthesis of the host plant and suck nutrients from them.
-They are usually found in parasitic plants that depend on the host plants for nutrients.
+The velamen tissue present in the epiphytic root, absorbs moisture, to perform photosynthesis

 Roots for other vital function